 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
 These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-- Overall, we rate Goop.com a quackery level Pseudoscience website based on the promotion of unproven and dangerous health and beauty claims.
+- Overall, we rate Goop.com a quackery-level Pseudoscience website based on promoting unproven and dangerous health and beauty claims.

 Factual Reporting: LOW

-Founded in 2008 by actress Gweneth Paltrow, Goop is a wellness and lifestyle company that sells products related to beauty, health, and style.
+Founded in 2008 by actress Gweneth Paltrow, Goop is a wellness and lifestyle company selling beauty, health, and style products.
 Goop.com is the associated website for the brand.

 In 2017, Truth in Advertising filed a complaint with regulators in the state of California regarding over 50 health claims made by Goop, which resulted in a $125,000 settlement and a five-year injunction prohibiting the company from making unsubstantiated claims about the characteristics or health benefits of its products.

 Goop does not openly disclose ownership; however, it is owned by Gweneth Paltrow.
 Revenue is derived through the sale of merchandise and advertising on the website.

 Analysis / Bias

 In review, Goop.com publishes health, beauty news, and product reviews that many times are unproven pseudoscience.
 Headlines and articles do not contain loaded language such as this Grieving, Mourning, and Honoring Loved Ones in Social Isolation.
 This story does not contain hyperlinked sourcing.